They’re all over your Facebook feed, and for good reason. Personal essays by popular authors and novices alike are relatable, engrossing reads.

 14. The Bold Italic

 This publication focuses on California’s Bay Area.
 Strong POV and a compelling personal writing style are key.
-The Bold Italic pays contributors, but at varying ranges.
-Email firstname.lastname@example.org
+Pay varies.
+Email firstname.lastname@example.org.

 Must-read personal essay: “The San Francisco Preschool Popularity Contest,” by Rhea St. Julien